 - Determined by Families

 Parent Peer Support is an important piece of family-driven care.
-At The Institute we provide training and technical assistance in the area of peer support.
-This includes a focus on Parent Peer Support in Wraparound implementation, strategic planning for Parent Peer Support development, and technical assistance related to broader family driven/family determined care.
+At The Institute and NWIC we provide training and technical assistance in the area of peer support.
+This includes a focus on Parent Peer Support in Wraparound implementation, strategic planning for Parent Peer Support development and technical assistance related to broader family driven/family determined care.

 - Introduction to Wraparound (3-day)